PaddyPowerBetfair/Cloud-Academy/AWS-DevOps-Pro/lab-stacks/aws-solutions-constructs-lab/README.md

+# Rapid and flexible Infrastructure as Code using the AWS CDK with AWS Solutions Constructs

 AWS DevOps Blog Post - https://aws.amazon.com/blogs/devops/rapid-flexible-infrastructure-with-solutions-constructs-cdk/

 This labs guides you through the steps required to deploy a application which consumes from Kinesis and publishes to Dynamodb.